Emergency Solutions Grant Program

-Funded by the United States Department of Housing and urban Development (HUD), the Emergency Services Project provides services and emergency financial assistance to individuals and families.
+Funded by the United States Department of Housing and Urban Development (HUD), the Emergency Services Project provides services and emergency financial assistance to individuals and families.
 This program is in place to prevent homelessness.
 Homelessness prevention programs are intended to prevent persons who are housed from becoming homeless by helping them regain stability in their current housing or permanent housing.
 Through our Emergency Solutions Grant (ESG) we offer rental deposits and arrearages (Eviction Notices, outstanding payments etc.) Eligible participants must be at imminent risk of homelessness, homeless under other federal statues; fleeing/attempting to flee domestic violence or meet the criteria for being at risk of homelessness and have an income at or below 30% of median income.
 Eligible participants must lack the resources or support networks to help them retain or obtain appropriate, stable housing.
-These services are one time only.
-We partner with Chugach, ML&P and AWWU assisting with families and individuals experiencing hardship.

-Anchorage Wastewater Utility (AWWU) - Coins Can Count Program for Emergency Assistance
+Anchorage Water & Wastewater Utility (AWWU) - Coins Can Count Program

 The AWWU Coins Can Count Program provides the opportunity to help AWWU members who may be facing a financial crisis and cannot pay their bill.
 Program participants’ monthly bills are rounded up to the next whole dollar and that money is used to assist those customers in need.
 The average customer contributes approximately $6 per year.
-The Department of Health and Human Services Aging and Disability Service Resource center determines customer eligibility.
+The Anchorage Health Department's Aging and Disability Service Resource Center determines customer eligibility.
 These funds will only be used to pay water and wastewater bills in the AWWU service area.
 One time assistance only.